Rapport building: Online vs in-person interviews

-Recent research on investigative interviewing revealed one overarching factor that is crucial for the quality of the interview: rapport.
+Recent research on investigative interviewing reveals one overarching factor that is crucial for the quality of the interview: rapport.

 Using Hall’s (1976) theory on low- and high-context communication cultures, this project will examine the effect of culture on rapport-building in investigative interviewing scenarios.
 Specifically, we will examine how rapport is built and perceived in interactions between people of high- or low- context culture backgrounds, across chatroom and in-person interactions.
 It is possible that these cross-cultural differences are less pronounced in chatroom interactions as opposed to in-person interactions, where the non-verbal rapport behaviours are not present.